-Mary Messer (202) 205-3193, Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
-Hearingimpaired persons can obtain information on this matter by contacting the Commission's TDD terminal on (202) 205-1810.
-Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at (202) 205-2000.
-General information concerning the Commission may also be obtained by accessing its Internet server (http:// www.usitc.gov).
-The public record for this review may be viewed on the Commission's electronic docket (EDIS) at http://edis.usitc.gov.
+Mary Messer (202-205-3193), Office of Investigations, U.S. International Trade Commission, 500 E Street SW., Washington, DC 20436.
+Hearing-impaired persons can obtain information on this matter by contacting the Commission's TDD terminal on 202-205-1810.
+Persons with mobility impairments who will need special assistance in gaining access to the Commission should contact the Office of the Secretary at 202-205-2000.

-1No response to this request for information is required if a currently valid Office of Management and Budget (OMB) number is not displayed; the OMB number is 3117-0016/USITC No. 04-5-095, expiration date June 30, 2005.
-Public reporting burden for the request is estimated to average 7 hours per response.
+1No response to this request for information is required if a currently valid Office of Management and Budget (OMB) number is not displayed; the OMB number is 3117-0016/USITC No. 07-5-171, expiration date June 30, 2008.
+Public reporting burden for the request is estimated to average 10 hours per response.
 Please send comments regarding the accuracy of this burden estimate to the Office of Investigations, U.S. International Trade Commission, 500 E Street, SW., Washington, DC 20436.